CHAPTER FOUR (Draft)

 A New Kind of Nation

-Americans have been provided with a carefully considered model for governance that has protected us from most forms of excess for 200 years.
+Americans have been provided with a carefully considered model for governance that has protected us from most forms of excess for more than 200 years.
 Where the mistakes engendered by misjudgment or selfishness have corrupted good governance, the unique structure of our republican form of government has guided a return to reason, however tough the medicine.
 It works when we allow it to work.

 Ours is a nation of both principles and laws.
 This facilitates the process of confronting our problems, addressing our differences, and, most difficult of all, learning to listen to one another respectfully – and attentively.